 Exploration of the cave in 2019:

-The cave has been visited in 2018 for the first time and after more research into the history of the cave and with the right equipment, the cave could be explored in the spring of 2019.
+The cave has been visited in 2018 for the first time and after more research into the history of the cave and with the right equipment, the cave could be explored in the spring and the summer of 2019.

 The entrance to the Tripa tou Pelaou cave is small.
 The first level of the cave has a depth of 8 metres with a slope to 13 metres.
 During the descent some sharp rocks needed to be passed and for that reason rope protectors were required.